|Laser Skin Resurfacing: At a Glance|

 There are many benefits to laser skin resurfacing including:

-Laser skin resurfacing can remove fine lines, as well as smooth out deep creases that are a result of age, exposure of environmental elements, smoking, and stress.
+Laser skin resurfacing can take out fine lines, as well as smooth out deep creases that are a result of age, exposure of environmental elements, smoking, and stress.
 The areas mainly targeted by this procedure include between and around the eyes, the sides of the mouth, and the surface of the forehead.

 At The Skin & Vein Center, we use a new generation of resurfacing lasers — the Active FX (CO2 Laser resurfacing).
 This laser produces superior results when treating moderate to deep wrinkles, as well as fine lines and uneven pigment.
 During an initial consultation, your medical history, age, skin color, and condition will be reviewed to see if you are a candidate for fractional Co2 laser skin resurfacing.
 Other laser resurfacing procedures may be recommended to ensure that you receive desired and long-lasting results.